gautamdayal/project-euler/README.md

 # projectEuler
-My solutions to problems from projecteuler.net
+My solutions to problems from projecteuler.net.
-'\n'
  All code works perfectly unless specified in a comment.